thomashoneyman/real-world-pact/README.md

 Real World Pact is a collection of thoroughly-commented, fully-functioning example projects that demonstrate building with Pact on Kadena's Chainweb blockchain.
 The projects are self-contained and demonstrate critical concepts ranging from beginner to intermediate.
 Each project can be run on a local devnet (simulation of Chainweb) and has a real world UI you can use to interact with the smart contracts.

-If you're brand-new to Pact then you should begin with the core concepts guide (**still under development, stay tuned!**) and then move through the projects one-by-one.
+If you're brand-new to Pact then you should begin with the [core concepts guide](./00-core-concepts) and then move through the projects one-by-one.
 If you're already familiar with Pact and are looking for a well-commented, real-world example application, you can skip straight to the [Charkha lending protocol](./03-charkha-lending) and accompanying [white paper](./03-charkha-lending/Charkha-Protocol-Whitepaper.pdf).

-:warning: The core concepts guide is still under development.
-Stay tuned!

 ## Included Projects

+Real World Pact includes three projects.
+Each project assumes that you have read the [**Pact Core Concepts** series](./00-core-concepts) and is otherwise self-contained.

 1. [**Goliath Faucet Contract**](./01-faucet-contract) (Beginner, Pact)